ע

 οπισω

-The difficult adverb οπισω (opiso) means backwards, and is usually followed by a genitive form, and thus refers to the back-end of something.
+The difficult adverb οπισω (opiso) means backwards or after, and is usually followed by a genitive form, and thus refers to the back-end of something.
 In reference to spatial specifications, it often refers to the back of a thing (say, a papyrus roll), or to the hindermost part of some structure or area, implying that there's also a front or forward or prominent part of these things, which our adverb points away from.
 When our adverb is combined with a movement it often means back or back again, emphasizing a reversal of the direction of the original action.

 In reference to time, our adverb (somewhat counterintuitively) refers to the future (i.e. the time that comes after now).
 Since the past is known and thus continuously regarded, we humans face the past and the past is thus in front of us.
 That means that the future is behind us, and we back into it, and a movement in the direction of our adverb results in moving backward relative to our field of vision but forward in time.
 When Jesus famously told satan first (Matthew 4:10) and Peter later (16:23) to get behind him, he both told them to get out of his present field of concern (get out of my sight), and that he would deal with him later (get out of my past and into my future).
 Conversely, when Jesus told his disciples-to-be to come behind him, he invited them into the future he opened to them (Matthew 4:19).